oktadev/okta-blog/_source/_posts/2023-03-22-stepup-okta.md

 ## In summary

 Whether you application is using modern protocols such as OpenID Connect or built from legacy technologies, Okta's Workforce Identity Cloud can help you prompt users to step-up their authentication only when necessary for accessing sensitive resources.

+Use your [Okta Developer Account](https://developer.okta.com/signup/) to test different step-up authentication flows and determine which is best for your application!